51 ways to get more business from your blog in the New Year

 - Limit the links leaving your site and link to more related articles on your site.

-- Ask for action: comment, share, read a related post or get a
+- Ask for action: comment, share, read a related post or get a free opt-in offer.

 - Benchmark your main traffic numbers (users, bounce rate, time on site) in Google Analytics.